becacabe2002/digibuddy-android-app/README.md

 1.  **Onboarding/Profile Selection**: Upon launching the app, users can select an existing profile or create a new one by providing their name and age.
 2.  **Dashboard**: After selecting a profile, the user is greeted with a dashboard showing their recent stress level trends and personalized health tips.
 3.  **Logging Data**: Users navigate to the "Log" tab to input their daily statistics (e.g., "How many hours did you sleep?", "How many times did you unlock your phone?").
-4.  **Insight Generation**: Once data is saved, the app recalculates the stress level estimate and updates the dashboard charts.
+4.  **Insight Generation**: Once data was provided, the app sends request to server to predict the stress level, provide general advices and updates the dashboard charts.
 5.  **Reviewing Recommendations**: Users can read specific advice on the dashboard to help improve their digital habits based on the latest entries.

 ## Tech Stack